ChatGPT: How Customer Service Can Benefit From a GPT-3 Chatbot

 Although, are these AI-generated actually so good?

 Despite the numerous posts and tweets, it’s hard to believe that GPT-3.5 could replace SEO specialists or human experts in other fields.
+Or is it about SEO specialists who will exploit ChatGPT for SEO?

 We asked Anka Sydorova, Conversational UX Designer at BotsCrew, about the GPT-3.5 and the quality of ChatGPT-generated responses: